-- (22) Residential uses such as condominiums, townhomes, apartments, lofts, studios.
-If more than 4 units is proposed as a part of any new development, remodel or addition, each of the units shall be a minimum of 750 square feet of living area.
-Excluding single-family detached homes; - (23) Restaurants/Fast-Casual Dining/Fine-Dining - (24) Retail businesses involving the sale of merchandise on the premises within enclosed buildings and excluding resale establishments or pawn shops (other than clothing resale stores), a maximum size of 10,000 square feet. - (25) Theater - (26) Uses customarily incidental and accessory to the permitted uses, including the repair of goods of the types sold in stores are permitted.
+- (22) Residential uses such as condominiums, townhomes, apartments, lofts, studios unless not allowed by the applicable subarea restrictions.
+If more than 4 units is proposed as a part of any new development, remodel or addition, each of the units shall be a minimum of 750 square feet of living area - (23) Restaurants/Fast-Casual Dining/Fine-Dining - (24) Retail businesses involving the sale of merchandise on the premises within enclosed buildings and excluding resale establishments or pawn shops (other than clothing resale stores), a maximum size of 10,000 square feet. - (25) Theater - (26) Uses customarily incidental and accessory to the permitted uses, including the repair of goods of the types sold in stores are permitted.
 Such repair must be carried on within a completely enclosed building, may not be carried on as a separate business, and provided further that there shall be no manufacturing, assembling, compounding, processing or treatment of products other than that which is clearly incidental and essential to the permitted uses.
-No external signage shall be permitted for accessory uses.
-Needs discussion example of business signs along Morse that are multi-tenant buildings - d.
+No external signage shall be permitted for accessory uses. - (27) Shared office space - d.
 Conditional Uses.
-The following uses shall be allowed only with approval of a Conditional Use on any property within the OAO, unless otherwise specified within subarea policies: - (1) Bars, taverns, cocktail lounges (without food sales) - (2) Breweries/distilleries (without food sales) - (3) Fitness facility, exercise or health club over 5,000 square feet, but less than 10,000 square feet - (4) Recreational facilities over 5,000 square feet, but less than 10,000 square feet - (5) Buildings or retail uses over 10,000 square feet in size. - e.
+The following uses shall be allowed only with approval of a Conditional Use on any property within the OAO, unless otherwise specified within the applicable subarea policies: - (1) Bars, taverns, cocktail lounges (without food sales) - (2) Breweries/distilleries (without food sales) - (3) Fitness facility, exercise or health club over 5,000 square feet, but less than 10,000 square feet - (4) Recreational facilities over 5,000 square feet, but less than 10,000 square feet - (5) Buildings or permitted uses within this section over 10,000 square feet in size - (6) Resale/antique stores - (7) Vehicle sales showroom provided the following criteria are met that all product and inventory must be housed within a fully enclosed building, that all repair and service must be conducted within a fully enclosed building with no outside storage permitted, that the hours of retail operation are limited to 8 am to 6 pm Monday-Friday and 9 am to 5 pm on Saturday and that 30% of subject property, exclusive of stormwater retention, shall be devoted to green open space visible from an arterial roadway. - e.
 Prohibited Uses.
-Without limiting the uses that are prohibited in the OAO, the following uses shall be prohibited in the OAO: - Adult-oriented businesses - (2) Automotive-related businesses (i.e. auto sales, auto repair, auto rental, body shops, auto wash, auto audio, auto glass, auto tinting, auto parts sales) what about Holler doing a McLaren type business? - (3) Standalone massage parlors (not part of a health spa) - (4) Fast food (with or without drive-thru) - (5) Gas stations/convenience stores
+All uses not permitted or conditionally permitted within the OAO are prohibited.
+Without limiting the uses that are prohibited in the OAO, the following uses shall be prohibited in the OAO: